jon-brandy/hackthebox/Categories/Machines/Return/README.md

 5216ac3a0475fe671c786c662e88194e
 ```

-11. To gain root, we can start by enumerating the group memberships.
+11. To gain root, I start by enumerating the group memberships.

 ```
 net user svc-printer